Carnagion/dissertation/interim/interim.typ

 Its earliest possible de-icing time -- if taking off -- can then be calculated as the maximum of the time the previous aircraft $w$ finishes de-icing and the time that $x$ can actually arrive at the de-icing station, considering its updated TOBT.
 If there is no previous aircraft, then its earliest possible de-icing time is simply the time it needs to start de-icing to meet its earliest allocated departure time $e_x$.

 Finally, its _actual_ operation time $t_x$ can be calculated as the maximum of its earliest possible operation time and the time that $x$ can arrive at the runway.
-The latter can be expressed as its de-icing time plus its de-icing duration, taxi duration, and runway lineup duration for take-offs.
+For departures, the latter can be expressed as its de-icing time plus its de-icing duration, taxi duration, and runway lineup duration.

 The pseudocode for this scheduling process is shown below: